 Four new public streets would divide these blocks.
 Public Street A would be the major north-south street, with right-of-way starting at Edsall Road in the north and ending at the southern boundary of the project site near the eastern end of the existing McConnell Avenue.
-The two travel lanes on this street are divided for most of its length by an area of open space known as the "Town Square."
-The applicant has proposed that the short, northern-most block of Public Street A, between Blocks A and B, would not include a vehicular connection through to Edsall Road.
-Instead, it has been envisioned as a pedestrian-only public right-of-way containing a plaza with several stairs.
+The two travel lanes on this street are divided for most of its length by an area of open space known as the "Town Green."
+The applicant has proposed that the short, northern-most block of Public Street A, between Blocks A and B, would not include a vehicular connection through to Edsall Road and instead the applicant proposes a pedestrian-only public right-of-way containing a plaza with several stairs .
+However, as a vehicular connection is shown in the small area plan, staff continues to recommend its inclusion.
+At such time that the first DSUP for the CDD is submitted, staff and the applicant will review the grade of proposed roadways and a final determination will be made on the design and this process has been conditioned through Condition #43.